andrebraga7/akemi/TESTING.md

     - During the lighthouse test, an accessibility recomendation was found: to change the background colour of the book a call button on the cover text of the home page to improve contrast.
 After the colour change, the accessibility result was improved.

 - ## Unresolved
     - The data from the form on the contact page doesn't push anywhere.
 This is due to the limitations of this portfolio project.
-However it can be easily fixed for a true live version of the website.
+However it can easily be fixed for a live version of the website.

 # Aditional testing